weirdllama2/shl-player-spelling-fix/README.md

 # SHL Player Name Mismatch Checker

 This script compares player names between the Portal system and the SHL Index database to detect spelling mismatches for SHL trading cards.
-It will create a csv file.
+It will create a csv file automatically if the API works.
+There is a backup version in place that can be run manually if needed.

 ---

-## Files needed
+## Files needed (for manual download, only if API doesn't work)

 - `players.json` — Exported manually from the Portal system.
 Grab from here https://portal.simulationhockey.com/api/v1/player
 - `index_players.json` — Exported manually from the SHL Index for the relevant season, e.g. for S83 use https://index.simulationhockey.com/api/v1/players/ratings?season=83